HITECHCRIME/HC_OVERVIEW/README.md

 ### /// HC20_ MOTHNODE_ Twin Peaks / Wrapped In Plastic / Laura's Dream EP
 https://cinematicdetective.wordpress.com/2018/09/17/a-cry-for-compassion-twin-peaks-season-three/
 “Through the darkness of future past, the magician longs to see, one chance out between two worlds, fire walk with me!”
 - Twin Peaks vibe concept album.
 60s music and vibe mixed with trap.
+Kind of like an audio narrative series.
 Our dreams create our reality.
 Some are capable of creating powerful dreams that have great influence over all of us.
 - MOTHNODE_ Into The Peaks ("Diane, it's 5:47pm and I'm about to enter the lovely town of...")
 - MOTHNODE_ Wrapped in Plastic